Ted Dexter: Administration 1989–2003

 Dexter's tenure as Chairman of Selectors coincided with a poor period in English cricket, but there were some successes; these included the first Test victory over the West Indies for 16 years in 1990, victories over New Zealand and India in the run-laden summer of 1990, and the 2–2 draw with the West Indies in 1991.
 Against this England suffered two further series defeats to Australia (3–0 in 1990–91 and 4–1 in 1993), and were heavily defeated 3–0 in India in 1992–93, after Gower was controversially dropped from the team.
 Dexter resigned under a cloud at the end of 1993, but his overhaul of the antiquated structure of English cricket and forward-looking reforms such as the change from three- to four-day county cricket had a significant impact.
 Richie Benaud commented that the structures he put in place "will be of great of benefit to English cricket in years to come.
 Equally, I'm in no doubt that others will take the credit for it."
 He also became president of the Marylebone Cricket Club (MCC), and was chairman of the MCC's cricket committee until 2003, when he was replaced by Tony Lewis.
 He was also Chairman of the MCC's "England Committee", which was an administrative role and was awarded the CBE in the 2001 New Year Honours.

 Style

-Dexter's power amazed everyone who had not had the joy of watching him in other innings in England and in Perth.
-He took chances – thank goodness for those who look on batting as a challenge! – but he made superb strokes, with his driving tremendous in power and placement.
-Sometimes, in fact, the placement didn't matter so much because the power sent the ball through men recognized as outstanding fielders.
-Once such stroke, a cover-drive, was through Thomas's legs just as he got his hands there.
-I felt glad that the ball went between his legs and that his hands were not behind it.
-Not even Jehu drove more furiously than Dexter, and a direct hit on the leg or hands might well have put this accomplished fieldsman out of action.